 To illustrate how well our simple recipe reproduces the sizes of the spheroidal components of galaxies, Fig. 5 plots half-mass radius against stellar mass for early-type galaxies defined to be those with concentration parameter c > 2.86(see 3.3 for how we estimate c; in practice, this limit corresponds approximately to $M{\rm Bulge}/M{\rm total} > 0.20$).
 A solid curve gives our model prediction for the median half-mass radius at each stellar mass, while dashed curves indicate the predicted scatter.
 The symbols are SDSS results for the median and scatter from Shen et al. (2003).
 Overall, agreement is fair, at best.
 At lower masses, our default model predicts a larger median value than is observed, perhaps reflecting gas dissipation during gas-rich mergers (e.g. Hopkins et al. 2009).
+Indeed, recent work suggests that including gas dissipation may exlain both the steep slope of the size vs. stellar mass relation (Dekel & Cox 2006), and its small scatter (Covington et al. 2008).
 It is also noticeable that the scatter in size is larger in our simple model than in the SDSS data, particularly at low mass.
 These deficiencies actually become worse if we restrict the sample to more strongly bulge-dominated galaxies, since a significant part of the trend in this figure is due to the size-stellar mass relation for disks highlighted in Fig. 2.
-The small observed scatter has recently been confirmed for a large, sample of visually classified SDSS galaxies by Nair et al. (2010) who emphasise that a tight relation may be difficult to understand if spheroids are built stochastically through mergers.
+The small observed scatter has recently been confirmed for a large sample of visually classified SDSS galaxies by Nair et al. (2010) who emphasise that a tight relation may be difficult to understand if spheroids are built stochastically through mergers.
 Our model confirms that this may be a problem and that a more detailed theoretical treatment is warranted.